Detroit Red Wings' Carter Mazur and Team USA lose bronze medal game to Latvia in Worlds

 — TSN (@TSN_Sports) May 28, 2023

-Mazur performed right in front of Wings coach Derek Lalonde, who was an assistant coach with the U.S. General manager Steve Yzerman was at the tournament as an assistant GM with Team Canada.
+Mazur performed in front of Wings coach Derek Lalonde, an assistant coach with the U.S. Wings general manager Steve Yzerman was at the tournament as an assistant GM with Team Canada.

 The U.S. came into the weekend on a confident streak, having won seven games in the preliminary round and shutting out Czechia, 3-0, in the quarterfinals.

-That set up a semifinal against Germany, where the roster included Wings defenseman Moritz Seider.
+That set up a semifinal against Germany.
 The U.S. built a 2-0 lead and led, 3-2 late in the third period Saturday, but fell, 4-3 in overtime, sending them to the consolation game.
 Matt Coronato gave the Americans a 3-2 lead at 6:19 of the third period, but again the U.S. couldn't put away the opponent.
 Kristians Rubins scored with 5:39 to play in regulation, and it only took 1:22 of overtime for Rubins to strike again, giving the Latvians a bronze medal and the Americans, nothing.

-Canada faces Seider and Germany in the gold medal game later Sunday.
+"You could see what this means to them," Rocco Grimaldi told the IIHF website.
+"I think they probably wanted it little more than we did.
+We said after the first period, we have to want it as much as they do because they're playing like it was for a gold medal, not just a bronze.
+I don't think we matched their intensity for the full 60."

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her latest book, “On the Clock: Behind the Scenes with the Detroit Red Wings at the NHL Draft,” is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.